meidata/meidata.github.io/_posts/2017-09-24-instacart.md

     5. [43th place solution](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38159)

   <br><br>
-    This competition is also really close to the scope of my current job, by being a part of this competition allows me to deal with the similar problem with new aspect especially in creating new features in a model to catch the behaviors of client, even thought I didn't gain any models but it certainly give me useful insights and experiences when it comes to this business problem, Have fun Kaggling!
+    This competition is also really close to the scope of my current job, by being a part of this competition allows me to deal with the similar problem with new aspect especially in creating new features in a model to catch the behaviors of the client, even though I didn't gain any models but it certainly gives me useful insights and experiences when it comes to this business problem, Have fun Kaggling!